 Judy Rubinstein will coordinate the tour.
 As a member of the Curriculum Committee for over 15 years, her intellectual curiosity and wide range of contacts, led to many new courses for Osher at CMU.
-She is a graduate of Chatham University, former Board Member of Naples Council on World Affairs, and the Rauh Jewish Archives at the Heinz History Center.
+She is a graduate of Chatham University, former Board Member of Naples Council on World Affairs, and former Board member of the Rauh Jewish Archives at the Heinz History Center.